 There is no anonymity: who and how is following us on the Internet and what can be done about it

-Internet providers, browsers, data brokers - people, organizations and programs can track what virtually every user does on the Internet.
-This is not necessarily a violation of the law: the purpose of collecting data may be advertising or research.
-New methods of protection against surveillance on the Internet are constantly being developed and implemented, but there are no universal solutions yet, writes “Currently,".
+ISPs, browsers, data brokers - people, organizations and programs can track what literally every user is doing on the Internet.
+This is not necessarily a violation of the law: the purpose of collecting data can be advertising or research.
+New methods of protection against surveillance on the Internet are constantly being developed and implemented, but universal solutions do not yet exist, writes Currently,

-Using the Internet, you have probably noticed such “coincidences” many times: go to the car dealership website, and then you will be shown cars advertisements everywhere.
-Or after visiting the site for parents, you begin to pursue an advertisement for diapers and baby formulas.
+Using the Internet, you have probably noticed such "coincidences" many times: you go to the website of a car dealership, and then you are shown advertisements of cars everywhere.
+Or, after visiting a parent site, ads for diapers and baby formulas start haunting you.

-All this is possible because the largest advertising networks and many other Internet services for collecting information ("data brokers") are trying to create the most complete portrait of each Internet user based on all kinds of - and often open - data.
-Usually they do it.
+All this is possible because the largest advertising networks and many other Internet services for collecting information (data brokers) are trying to compose the most complete portrait of each Internet user based on all kinds of, often open data.
+They usually do it.

-On the Internet, anyone can follow you - both by legal means, and in violation of the rights to protect personal information.
-It’s difficult to protect oneself from some methods of surveillance, but from others.
-But even armed with all means of counteraction, remember: it is guaranteed to avoid Internet surveillance only by physically disconnecting from access to the Network.
-And that is not a fact.
+Anyone can follow you on the Internet - both by legal means and in violation of the rights to protect personal information.
+It is difficult to defend against some methods of surveillance, but it is necessary to defend against others.
+But, even armed with all means of counteraction, remember: it is guaranteed to avoid Internet surveillance only by physically disconnecting from access to the network.
+And that's not a fact.

 Internet Service Providers

-Each time you use it to access the Network, your Internet service provider or mobile operator gives a device that connects to the Network (computer, smartphone, tablet) a unique address - an IP address.
+Every time you go online, your Internet provider or mobile operator issues a unique IP address to the device connecting to the network (computer, smartphone, tablet).
 It can be individual or used by several devices at once.
-But the main thing is that it’s the easiest way to map the device’s user address to the physical address, passport data, bank account numbers, and so on.
-Except when you use some kind of public Internet connection like a Wi-Fi point in a cafe.
+But the main thing is that it is at this address that the device user is easiest to compare with a physical address, passport data, bank account numbers, and so on.
+Unless you're using a public Internet connection like a Wi-Fi hotspot in a coffee shop.

-On the subject: 11 ways to make money online without fraud
+On the subject: 11 ways to make money online without being scammed

-All telecom operators are required by law to cooperate with law enforcement agencies in investigations and provide them with access to user data, and sometimes to facilitate access to secure communications.
+All telecom operators are required by law to cooperate with law enforcement agencies in investigations and provide them with access to user data, and sometimes even facilitate access to secure communications.

-Although strong encryption seriously complicates Internet monitoring, the server address is usually transmitted unencrypted first: this is necessary to exchange keys and establish a secure connection.
-And this also contributes to vulnerability: to get sensitive information, it’s often not so important what you transmit, it matters where or where.
-Connection facts and related information (“metadata”), if compared with other information available from your providers, will allow you to learn a lot about you even without access to your encrypted data.
+While strong encryption seriously complicates Internet surveillance, the server address is usually transmitted unencrypted first for key exchange and secure connections.
+And this also contributes to vulnerability: in order to receive sensitive information, it is often not so important what exactly you are transmitting.
+It matters where or from where.
+The connection facts and associated information (metadata), when combined with other information available to your providers, will reveal a lot about you, even without access to your encrypted data.

-Imagine that an attacker with access to the network of your mobile operator sees that your smartphone is connected to a cell tower in the territory of one of the hospitals.
-Five minutes after this, the operator recorded that you went to the https site of the cancer center (with encryption).
-An attacker will not be able to easily find out exactly which pages you viewed on this site, but he can with a reasonable degree of certainty assume that you have some kind of cancer problem.
+Imagine that an attacker with access to your mobile operator's network sees that your smartphone is connected to a cell tower on the territory of one of the hospitals.
+Five minutes after that, the operator recorded that you went to the https site of the cancer center (with encryption).
+An attacker will not be able to easily find out exactly which pages you have viewed on this site, but he can reasonably assume that you have some kind of cancer problem.

 How to deal?
 It is unlikely that you can completely protect yourself from snooping through providers, but it can be complicated if you use encrypted connections, a VPN, guest Internet access, proxy servers (to hide your IP address), anonymizing Tor network, and other similar services.